A Visit to the Nuremberg Toy Museum- Spielzeugmuseum Nuremberg

 On the second floor (third floor in the US) you find Construction sets and Wind up toys made from metal.
 Toys that move.
 Erector type sets designed to let little boys (and their precocious sisters) spend hours building Ferris Wheels and bridges.

 Model trains And a GIANT train set.
-(Not as cool as the trains in Hamburg’s Miniature Wonderland, but still quite good)
+(Not as cool as the trains in Hamburg’s Miniature Wonderland, but still quite good), wind up cars, and riding toys like cars and horses.

 Look!
 Winnie the Pooh can drive a car!